-Financial instruments that are not measured at fair value on the balance sheet are represented by amounts due to related parties, accounts payable and accrued liabilities.
+Financial instruments that are not measured at fair value on the balance sheet are represented by cash and cash equivalents and accounts payable and accrued liabilities.
 The fair value of these financial instruments approximates their carrying value due to their short-term nature.

-12. Capital risk management
+11. Capital risk management

-The Company's capital management objectives are to insure the Company's ability to continue as a going concern so as to benefit from its operations to provide an adequate return for its shareholders.
+The Company's capital management objectives are to ensure the Company's ability to continue as a going concern so as to benefit from its operations to provide an adequate return for its shareholders.